alepot55/triton_vs_cuda_fsa/README.md

 The project adopted a comparative evaluation approach that included:

 *   **Implementation:** Development of an execution engine for Finite State Automata (FSA) in both CUDA C++ (low-level language) and Triton (high-level Python-like language).
+Includes implementations for matrix multiplication and vector addition for broader comparison.
-* **Benchmarking:** Definition of a suite of benchmarks with different types of FSA and inputs, and execution of comparative benchmarks to measure the performance of the FSA engine in CUDA and Triton.
+*   **Benchmarking:** Definition of a suite of benchmarks with different types of FSA, matrix sizes, vector lengths, and inputs.
+Execution of comparative benchmarks to measure the performance in CUDA and Triton.
-* **Comparative Analysis:** Quantitative comparison of performance (throughput, latency) and qualitative evaluation of programming complexity and user experience in CUDA and Triton.
+*   **Comparative Analysis:** Quantitative comparison of performance (throughput, latency, memory usage, GPU utilization) and qualitative evaluation of programming complexity and user experience in CUDA and Triton.

 ## Key Findings

 Our investigation revealed several important insights:

-* **Performance Comparison:** Triton achieved comparable performance to CUDA for most simple FSA patterns, with execution times typically within 5-10% of CUDA implementations.
-For complex patterns with large state spaces, CUDA maintained a performance advantage of 15-20%.
+*   **Performance Comparison:** Triton achieved comparable performance to CUDA for most simple FSA patterns and standard operations like vector addition, with execution times often within a close margin.
+For complex FSA patterns with large state spaces and large matrix multiplications, CUDA maintained a noticeable performance advantage.

-* **Development Efficiency:** Triton implementation required approximately 40% less code than the equivalent CUDA implementation, with significantly reduced boilerplate code for memory management and kernel configuration.
+*   **Development Efficiency:** Triton implementation generally required less code than the equivalent CUDA implementation, particularly for the FSA engine, with significantly reduced boilerplate for memory management and kernel configuration.
 *   **Programming Complexity:** The learning curve for developers new to GPU programming was found to be significantly lower with Triton, which leverages Python's familiar syntax and abstracts many GPU-specific concepts.

-* **Memory Management:** CUDA demonstrated more efficient memory usage, typically consuming 10-15% less memory than the Triton implementation for equivalent tasks.
+*   **Memory Management:** CUDA demonstrated more efficient memory usage, typically consuming less memory than the Triton implementation for equivalent tasks, especially noticeable in matrix operations.

 ## Repository Structure